Interested in The Queen's Medical Center's expansion plans?

 QMC’s Emergency Department, the busiest in Hawaiʻi, cares for nearly 70,000 patients each year and serves as the front door for the majority of the state’s critically ill and most vulnerable populations since it is the only Level 1 trauma center, only comprehensive stroke center, only organ transplant program, and the busiest STEMI center.
 QMC’s Emergency Department also cares for the greatest number of patients with behavioral health conditions.

-“The Queen’s Medical Center was founded to fulfill the intent of Queen Emma and King Kamehameha IV with a mission to improve the well-being of Native Hawaiians and all of the people of Hawai’i,” said Jill Hoggard Green, PhD, RN, President and CEO of The Queen’s Health System.
+“The Queen’s Medical Center was founded to fulfill the intent of Queen Emma and King Kamehameha IV with a mission to improve the well-being of Native Hawaiians and all of the people of Hawai’i,” said Jill Hoggard Green, PhD, RN, President and CEO of The Queen’s Health Systems.
 “Enhancing QMC’s Emergency Department will increase access to life-saving emergent services while strengthening our commitment to provide equitable healthcare for all.”

 • Increasing the number of treatment rooms from 40 to 91 and upgrading the Level 1 Trauma Center.